 During a meeting on March 13, Ragan said he received complaints from universities in the state about an "overemphasis" of the original law at the expense of "intellectual diversity," which led to him proposing the new bill.

-Representative Harold Love, Jr. (D - Nashville) asked if a conference focusing on Black history could still be held and promoted by a university should the bill pass.
+Representative Harold Love, Jr. (D - Nashville) previously asked if a conference focusing on Black history could still be held and promoted by a university should the bill pass.
 Ragan said it would be allowed as long as they "are not required to promote or endorse."